Abundance for varieties with many differential forms: Nonvanishing on Calabi-Yau varieties

-If there exist a resolution $\pi\colon Y\to X$, a positive integer $m$, and a singular metric $h$ on $\pi^*\mathcal L^{\otimes m}$ with semipositive curvature current, such that the multiplier ideal sheaf $\mathcal I(h)$ is different from $\OO_Y$, then the result follows from Corollary \ref{cor:multiplier}.
+If there exist a positive integer $m$ and a singular metric $h$ on $\mathcal L^{\otimes m}$ with semipositive curvature current, such that the multiplier ideal sheaf $\mathcal I(h)$ is different from $\OO_X$, then the result follows from Corollary \ref{cor:multiplier}.

-Otherwise, pick a resolution $\pi\colon Y\to X$ and a singular metric $h$ on $\pi^*\mathcal L$ with semipositive curvature current.
+Otherwise, pick a singular metric $h$ on $\mathcal L$ with semipositive curvature current.
 Then the result follows from the proofs of Corollary \ref{cor:nef}(i) and Theorem \ref{thm:FormsCY0}, by invoking Theorem \ref{thm:nu1a} instead of Theorem \ref{thm:MMPtwistCY} in the proof of Theorem \ref{thm:FormsCY0}.
-Note that since $\mathcal I(h^{\otimes\ell})=\OO_Y$ for all $\ell$, the hypothesis in Corollary \ref{cor:nef}(i) that $h$ has algebraic singularities is not necessary. \end{proof}
+Note that since $\mathcal I(h^{\otimes\ell})=\OO_Y$ for all $\ell$, the hypothesis in Corollary \ref{cor:nef}(i) that $h$ has algebraic singularities is not necessary. $\Box$ \end{proof}

-\begin{rem} Note that if in the theorem above $X_j$ is a hyperk\"ahler manifold of dimension $\geq4$ for some $j$, then $\eta^*\mathcal L|_{X_j}\simeq\OO_{X_j}$ by \cite[Lemma 1]{Mat99}. \end{rem}
+\begin{rem}{\rm Note that if in the theorem above $X_j$ is a hyperk\"ahler manifold of dimension $\geq4$ for some $j$, then $\eta^*\mathcal L|_{X_j}\simeq\OO_{X_j}$ by \cite[Lemma 1]{Mat99}.} \end{rem}

 We also have the following generalization of Theorem \ref{thm:CYnu1}.